jporeilly/Ansible/Labs/01 Install and Configuration/05 Facts/facts.md

 ---

 #### <font color='red'>Ansible Default Facts</font>
-You can gather Facts using the setup command.
+You can gather Facts using the setup command - run as default with Playbooks.

 Syntax: ansible [-i inventory file] <servers> -m setup -a "filter=[value]"